wormhole-foundation/wormhole-connect/wormhole-connect/README.md

 }
 ```

-## Togle Hamburguer Menu
+## Toggle Hamburguer Menu

-By setting the `showHamburgerMenu` option to false, you can deactivate the hamburger menu, causing the links to be positioned at the bottom.
+By setting the `showHamburgerMenu` option to **false**, you can deactivate the hamburger menu, causing the links to be positioned at the bottom.

 ### Add extra menu entry

-By setting the `showHumburgerMenu` option to false, you can use the menu array to add extra links.
+By setting the `showHamburgerMenu` option to **false**, you can use the `menu` array to add extra links.

 |property|description|
 |--|--|